 - Customer Experience and Personalization 2.0: Insurers are moving beyond pricing personalization to deliver differentiated experiences across the lifecycle—offering proactive risk alerts, faster claims settlements, and seamless omni-channel engagement.

 - Pioneering with AI and Machine Learning: The industry’s commitment to cutting-edge technology is evident through investments in AI platforms.
-AI is being employed to prevent workplace injuries and assess the effects of climate change, showcasing its wider societal benefits.
+Agentic AI in insurance is being employed to prevent workplace injuries and assess the effects of climate change, showcasing its wider societal benefits.

 Key Challenges Impacting the Insurance Industry